 If you’re suffering from an eating disorder this holiday season, we understand these challenges, and there is treatment available.
 Contact Crossroads Maine today at 877.978.1667 for more information about our women’s eating disorder treatment.

 What Are Eating Disorders?

 Eating disorders are complex mental health conditions, which may develop due to psychological, genetic, environmental, or social factors.
-In some cases, the disease started in an attempt to get healthy or eat healthier.
-However, it quickly spiraled into something that you couldn’t entirely control.
+In some cases, the disease starts in an attempt to get healthy or eat healthier.
+However, it can quickly spiral into something that you can not entirely control.
 There are several types of eating disorders, including: